Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 ### Set Application

-Use this API to pass the Android Application instance to the SDK.
+You can use this API to pass the Android `Application` instance to the SDK.

 {% tabs %}
 {% tab title="Android" %}